I’ve given up biting my nails.

 “Fooks, you cannot meet world leaders with fingernails like that”.

 Now, I’m not in the position where world leaders are inclined to meet me that often.
-Neither do I really have have anything useful to contribute to world peace, or shutting up troublesome little Trumplestiltskin.
+Neither do I really have anything useful to contribute to world peace, or shutting up troublesome little Trumplestiltskin.
 But it did strike a chord.

 You never get a second chance to make a first impression.
 And when you have a new business, initial meetings and introductions are vital.
 Not caring what people think, or assuming that you can charm with style over substance, are precarious plays.